trichview/IDEInstall/README.md

 # IDEInstall
 An application to install components in Delphi/C++Builder IDE
-Requirements: modified version of Jcl.
+Requirements: modified version of Jcl: <https://github.com/trichview/jcl> (it's not necessary to install this version to Delphi IDE, just units must be available for the project).
 Website: <https://www.trichview.com/ideinstall/>

 ## Description